Aiven-Labs/the-5-types-of-database/slides.typ

   == Aiven

-  I work for Aiven _Your AI-ready Open Source Data Platform_, and we provide managed versions of PostgreSQL, ClickHouse, ValKey and OpenSearch (and free versions of PG and ValKey).
+  I work for Aiven _Your AI-ready Open Source Data Platform_, and we provide managed versions of PostgreSQL, ClickHouse, Valkey and OpenSearch (and free versions of PG and Valkey).
 ]